mi6crazyheart/Decentralize-Star-Notara-Service/README.md

-## Project Title
-Decentralize Star Notara Service.
+## Decentralize Star Notara Service

 ### Getting Started
 In this project, we've built a Star Notary Service by using ERC 721 standard for creating Non-Fungible tokens.
 Here a user can use the following features -